petimatematica/CMECG/README.md

 x,k,t,nFx,Fevals,erro=ding(x0,F,proj, maxiter=1.e4) # see search.jl for more details
 ```
 # testfunction.jl
-This file contain the test function used on our work.
+This file contain the test functions used in our work.

+# testfunction.jl
+This file contain the projections used in our work.

+# search.jl
+Hello!